-Hucknall Road
+Address: Hucknall Road

-The site is located in a mixed residential and employment area.
+Development principles: The site is located in a mixed residential and employment area.
 Layout and boundary treatments should be carefully considered to ensure proposed development is compatible with adjacent uses.
-The site is underlain by a principal aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
+The site is underlain by a principle aquifer and it should be ensured that development does not result in pollution of the groundwater resource.
 Within Minerals Safeguarding Area - prior consultation required.